 The top 3 designs will win an extra special prize for this month only, thanks to the WA Maritime Museum.

-To qualify for these prizes, a question must be submitted to the WAMM Science team (see below).
+To qualify for these prizes and ALL Emerald Points prizes, a question must be submitted to the WAMM Science team (see below).
 Regular Emerald Points prizes will be given out as usual.

 In March and April this year, a team of researchers from WA Museum led by Dr Nerida Wilson set off on an exciting journey on the 82 metre research ship, the RV Falkor.